Art, Design and Photography

 In Junior School, we work with pupils to develop creative expression through the introduction of a range of projects and art activities, from expressive mark-making to 3D construction.
 Pupils are inspired by a selection of artists, designers and the world around them nurturing creative curiosity and producing exciting and innovative responses.

 These skills are reinforced and developed in the early senior years ahead of pupils choosing their certification choices for S3 and above.
-Pupils have the choice of pursuing their creative talents at National 4/5, Higher and Advanced Higher in both Art and Design as well as in Photography (Higher only).

 Across all certification courses, pupils focus on multiple elements: